https://doi.org/10.25547/19ZE-V830

 Publication Date July 4 2023

-Keywords open access, Tri-Agency, Canada, scholarly communication
+Keywords open access, Tri-Agency, Canada, scholarly communication, funding agencies, open science

 On July 4, 2023, the presidents of Canada’s three national research funding agencies—the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC), and the Social Sciences and Humanities Research Council of Canada (SSHRC) announced their plan to review the Tri-Agency Open Access Policy on Publications (2015).
 A revised version of the policy is anticipated to be released in 2025.